-Recommendation 1.5: the use of uniform criteria is important in site assignment in extrauterine HGSC for cancer registry and epidemiological reasons.
+The use of uniform criteria is important in site assignment in extrauterine HGSC for cancer registry and epidemiological reasons.
 The use of International Collaboration on Cancer Reporting (ICCR) and College of American Pathologists (CAP) guidelines is recommended.

-Recommendation 1.6: correct and uniform use of site assignment criteria is particularly important for accurate staging of early HGSC.
+Correct and uniform use of site assignment criteria is particularly important for accurate staging of early HGSC.

-Recommendation 1.7: STIC should count as a disease site for staging purposes; for example, a case with a STIC and HGSC confined to the ovary should be staged as stage IIA fallopian tube HGSC.
+STIC should count as a disease site for staging purposes; for example, a case with a STIC and HGSC confined to the ovary should be staged as stage IIA fallopian tube HGSC.